MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

 ---
-title: Move Items Ad Hoc in Basic Warehouse Configs
+title: How to Move Items Ad Hoc in Basic Warehouse Configurations | Microsoft Docs
-description: This topic explains ad hoc movements performed when you need to move items between internal bins without a specific demand from a source document.
+description: You may occasionally need to move items between internal bins, not receiving or shipping bins, without a specific demand from a source document.
+You may perform these ad hoc movements, for example, to reorganise the warehouse, to bring items to an inspection area, or to move additional items to and from a production area without a system relation to the production order source document.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/25/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 1dd408f93a7111b6d389ae1c532bd7b1ec70d7bb
+ms.openlocfilehash: 8944c01f032444b98efaf482c00d198127570c4e
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "8140069"
+ms.locfileid: "3193099"
 ---
 # <a name="move-items-ad-hoc-in-basic-warehouse-configurations"></a>Move Items Ad Hoc in Basic Warehouse Configurations
 You may occasionally need to move items between internal bins, not receiving or shipping bins, without a specific demand from a source document.
 You may perform these ad hoc movements, for example, to reorganise the warehouse, to bring items to an inspection area, or to move additional items to and from a production area without a system relation to the production order source document.